Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Lobos have yet to cover the spread this year when underdogs by 24.5 points or more.

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it scores more than 22.7 points.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 22.7 points.

-- The Lobos have turned the ball over 15 times, four fewer times than the Bulldogs have forced turnovers (19).
+- The Lobos have 15 giveaways this season, while the Bulldogs have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.